ekamp/OS/Exam2StudyGuide.md

 - Cylinder Groups : Instead of having one region for inodes and another for data multiple regions were created.
 The information specified for the most part will be in the same cylinder as the inode.
 - Bitmap Allocation : Instead of using a linked list of free blocks a bitmaps is used to keep track of which blocks are in use within each cylinder.
 Makes it easy to find contiguous or nearby clusters rather than just using any avalible free cluster.
 - Prefetch : If two or more sequential blocks are read from a file FFS thinks file access is sequential and will prefetch additional blocks from that file.
+- Larger Blocks : Used a block or cluster size of 4096, this resulted in much internal fragmentation and in order to address this bitmaps kept track of free space within each block.
+- Cylinder Groups : Group of all blocks where successive blocks in the group can be accessed efficently
+- Optimized Seqential Access : Bringing all related files close to a file in order to provide faster access
+- Improved Fault Tolerance
+- Directories and Inodes : Each entry is no longer a fixed length
+- Symbolic Links : Allocated and structured like regular files except have a flag in the inode saying they are symbolic links.
+These are used for directories and files on other file systems.
+- Uses 14 - 47% of the raw bandwidth

 ####Linux Ext 2
 Adaptation of Berkleys FFS, Uses simply cluster allocation to allocate memory.